jlmaccal/vimrc/readme.md

 Requires python and ruby support to be installed in vim.
 I recommend installing by [homebrew][brew].

+    brew install macvim --override-system-vim

 See below for installation and bundle managment.
 See file commands.md for handy commands and a description of the installed plugins.

 [brew]: http://mxcl.github.com/homebrew/